Capsule 7

 Expected Consequences

-Students will develop skills in model-based testing.
+1. Students will develop skills in unit testing, manual test design, and automation.